looplanguage/loop/README.md

 > **Note:** Loop is still in development, we are in the early days in the development.
 This means that the language is not production ready.

+## Development Roadmap

+For the second release of Loop 0.2.0, this version will be released at the beginning of the summer 2022.
+We want to make sure that everything you can do everything in Loop.
+This will require a couple of developments, these are listed below:

+ -[ ] Foreign Function Interface to call Rust functions in Loop.
+ -[ ] Finalizing JIT-compiler.
+ -[ ] Expanding native language features: structs, http, etc.

 ## Get started (usage)